Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-For the last few weeks, we have been through learning the usage of dot (.) separator and exclamation symbol (!) in VBA object references.
-Now, we will explore some interesting tricks with Forms in VBA.
-How to Call a Function Procedure embedded in a Form Module (Class Module), from a program outside the Form?
+1. Over the past few weeks, we have been learning about the dot (.) separator and the exclamation (!) symbol in VBA object references.
+Now, we will explore some interesting techniques with Forms in VBA, specifically:

-1. How do we open several instances of a single Microsoft Access Form in memory, displaying different information on each of them?
+• How to open multiple instances of a single Microsoft Access Form in memory, each displaying different information?

-A sample screenshot of two instances of the Employees Form is given below for reference.
-The first form is behind the second instance of the form, displaying employee details of ID: 4 & 5.
-Click on the image to enlarge the picture.
+For example, the Screenshot below shows two instances of the Employees Form.
+The first instance is behind the second, displaying employee details for IDs 4 and 5.
+Click the image to enlarge for a clearer view.

 Calling the Form's Class Module Public Function.